izmalk/vaticle-docs/0001-typedb/02-dev/06-match.md

 ---
-pageTitle: Match and patterns
+pageTitle: Match query
 keywords: typeql, query, match, pattern, statement, variable
 longTailKeywords: typeql match, match get, query patterns, match clause, typeql variables
 Summary: Targeting instances of data or schema types that match expressive patterns in TypeDB.
 ---

-# Match and patterns
+# Match query

 We use `match` keyword to retrieve data instances and schema types that follow a particular pattern.
 Using `match` statement forms the basis of our data retrieval or even data modification query.
 By defining the [schema](05-schema.md),